HEGSRR/RPl-Spielman-2020/readme.md

-# Replication of Spielman et al's 2020 Evaluation of Social Vulnerability Indicators
+# Replication of Spielman et al's 2020 Evaluation of the Social Vulnerability Index

 ### Description